ewallah/moodle-enrol_coursecompleted/README.md

 ## Theme support

 This plugin is developed and tested on Moodle Core's Boost theme and Boost child themes, including Moodle Core's Classic theme.

+## Database support

+This plugin is developed and tested using

+* MYSQL
+* MariaDB
+* PostgreSQL

 ## Plugin repositories